 An acromioclavicular (AC) joint separation is the medical classification for a separation of the collarbone from the shoulder blade.
 An AC joint separation is a common injury in the active population and typically occurs from a hard fall or direct hit to the AC joint.
 AC joint separation grading helps physicians properly diagnosis and reach a treatment plan based on the extent of injury.
 The AC joint grading system includes a scale of six grades, and is determined by an AC joint separation grading x-ray and MRI.
 The most commonly diagnosed are a grade 1-grade 3 AC joint separation.
-Located in the Vail, Aspen and Denver, Colorado area, Dr. Peter Millett specializes in diagnosing and treating AC joint injuries so patients can return to the athletic activities they love.
+Dr. Peter Millett specializes in diagnosing and treating AC joint injuries so patients can return to the athletic activities they love.

 AC Joint Separation Grading Scale